css-materials/course-site/content/homework/webdata/index.md

   * If you plan to scrape a website directly, do not scrape websites with dynamic components (e.g., if you need to scroll down to load all the data, or need to click on pop-up windows).
 These websites require advanced scraping skills that are not covered in this course; if you are unsure, feel free to check in with me!

   * If you need additional packages, you should be able to install them on your own in Workbench.
 Please try installing any required packages as early as possible, and let me know if you encounter any issues.

+  * How do I know if I have "done enough"?
+    * While it is difficult to provide a precise estimate of the time needed, you can use the average time you spent on each previous assignment as a reference
+    * Make sure to follow the instructions

 ## Notes on getting help and plagiarism